IBM/blockchainbean/README.md

  ![packageFile](/docs/5block.gif)

 After we launch our IBM Blockchain Starter Plan, let's click on channels on the left-side of the page.
 You will be greeted with your `defaultchannel` and a dashboard of your blockchain.
 It will show you details such as number of blocks, time since the last transaction, and recent invokations.
 We can click on the blue arrow to expand the details of our block.
 In this gif, we expland `BLOCK NUMBER 4`.
 We see the date and time of the transaction, the type of transaction, the UUID, the Chaincode ID and some other actions we can take.
-Let's click on the 3-dot symobol, under `ACTIONS` and then `View Details`.
+Let's click on the 3-dot symbol, under `ACTIONS` and then `View Details`.
 This will give you your block details.
 You will see even more specific details of your transaction here, such as the JSON object that is written to the ledger.
 Nice job!
 You successfully registered your transaction on the IBM Blockchain Platform! 👏🏼

  ![packageFile](/docs/2more.gif)